szetyng/HLP5/documentation.md

 - `Type`: to represent the suffix B, if it exists
 - `RContents`: to represent the data-storing register; `RDest` in LDR{B}, `RSrc` in STR{B}
 - `RAdd`: to represent the address-storing register; `RSrc` in LDR{B}, `RDest` in STR{B}
-- `Offset`: to represent the type of offset and its value, if it exists, as the offset can be a literal or stored in a register.
+- `Offset`: to represent the type of offset and its value, if it exists, as the offset can be a literal or stored in a register

 `makeLS` first converts the `root` and the `suffix` to their respective `Instr.InstrN` and `Instr.Type`.
 It then splits the string of operands and converts them into a list. `Instr.RContents` is obtained from the first operand using a function `getRName`.